ssilverman/rdm-schema/README.md

    that a responder doesn't need this, but many responders do because they're implemented on smaller systems that may need to preallocate memory.
 2. Minimums should be less than maximums.
-For example, the "bytes" type has `"minLength"` and `"maxLength"` fields. `"minLength"` should be less than or equal to `"maxLength"`.
+For example, the "bytes" type has `"minLength"` and `"maxLength"` fields; `"minLength"` should be less than or equal to `"maxLength"`.
-3. Bit field sizes should match the number of defined bits.
+3. A bit field size should be greater than or equal to the number of its defined bits.
 4. A command should not refer to itself.
+For example, a `"get_response"` cannot have a value of `"get_response"`.
 Please refer to the "Command Duplicate" subschema under the "command" schema.
-5. References ("$ref") should refer to a valid object.
+5. References ("$ref") should refer to an object having a valid type.
 Also, there should not be any circular references.
-6. String patterns should not contradict any minimum or maximum lengths, if either are provided.
+6. String patterns should not contradict any minimum or maximum lengths, and vice versa.
+7. The `"format"` value for bytes or strings, if a fixed-size type, should not contradict any minimum or maximum lengths.

 ## Open questions